carlos-marin1742/Diabetic-retinopathy-image-detection-CNN/README.md

 Diabetic Retinopathy is disease of the eyes

-  -caused by high blood sugar
+ - caused by high blood sugar

  - Affects blood vessels

  - Causes Loss of Vision

  - Measured by Disease Proliferation

 Affects individuals with diabetes

 Found in 4.1 million people

-   -Roughly 1/29 diabetics
+ - Roughly 1/29 diabetics

  -1/3 are African-American and Mexican-American